 • Tell a story or a journey with your presentation, perhaps start with an anecdote.
 Make it personal.
 In our exercises I was interested in how the situation affected people especially the person talking.

-• Provide a clear summary of your main points or ideas
+• Provide a clear summary of your main points or ideas at the end.

 • Have a theme, preferably one that ties in with the conference, or a keyword that succinctly describes your presentation.